-Important the letter that the Mayor of Borrello sent to the prefect of Chiction November 1932 to denounce the damages of the buildings by earthquakes and landslides, despite the local construction tradition; only two-floors houses "in order to load the ground as less as possible" using, in the place of arches, "beam floor and tables, to remove any push against the unsteady walls", putting cobbled paving in all the streets and squares "to prevent any seepage of water in the soil" ASCh, Fondo prefettura, Corpo Reale del Genio Civile, p.
+g Important the letter that the Mayor of Borrello sent to the prefect of Chieti on November 1932 to denounce the demages of the buildings by earthquake and landslides, despite the local construction tradition: only two-floors houses "in order to load the ground as less as possible" using, in the place of arches, "beam floor and tables, to remove and push agaist the unsteady walls", putting cobbled paving in all the streets and squares "to prevent any seepage of water in the soil".
+ASCh, Fondo prefettura, Corpo Reale del Genio civile, p.
 3751.